 because it can easily worked and extracted.

-Man melted it as early as the 6th millenium B.C.,
+Man melted it as early as the 6th millennium B.C.,

 before he learned how to melt iron.